UOL-CS/gitruler-a-1/readme.md

 ## Instructions

-1. After cloning the repository change into the director on a [command line](https://www.techopedia.com/definition/3337/command-line-interface-cli).
+1. After cloning the repository change into the directory on a [command line](https://www.techopedia.com/definition/3337/command-line-interface-cli).
 2. Run gitruler to initialise the exercise.

 ## Configuring Git